paultang/centermold/source/Profile.rst

 - Southampton
 - Liverpool

-Our location and efficient logistics enable us to offer competitive shipping rates and reliable delivery schedules, ensuring your molds and products arrive on time and within budget.
+Our location and efficient logistics enable us to offer reliable delivery schedules, ensuring your molds and products arrive on time and within budget.